 Personal data shall be processed in accordance with, at the time, applicable data protection rules.
 For an example, GDPR, and the ethical review act for research.
 When processing personal data, keep in mind that:

 - The processing must have a purpose and be based on one of the bases for lawful processing in GDPR.

 - Every processing activity regarding personal data must be reported to KI’s central record over processing activities.
-To report, and for instruction on how to report, go to KI’s GDPR page.

 - Personal data may only be processed in IT-systems that has been approved for the purpose of handling personal data.